Size-dependence of the electrochemical performance of Fe–N–C catalysts for the oxygen reduction reaction and cathodes of direct methanol fuel cells†

-Comprehension of the structure–activity relationship is of great importance for the rational design of electrocatalysts for oxygen reduction reaction (ORR).
-Herein, Fe–N–C catalysts derived from zeolitic imidazolate framework-8 (ZIF-8) with tunable size ranging from 30 to 400 nm are precisely synthesized.
-Structural investigation indicates that the catalyst with smaller size possesses higher proportion of mesopore originated from particles stacking, which leads to enhanced catalyst utilization and accelerated mass transport.
-The size effect of catalyst on ORR activity is systematically investigated by rotation disk electrode (RDE) and direct methanol fuel cell (DMFC) tests.
-The electrochemical performance of the Fe–N–C catalyst is found increased with the reduction of its particle size.
-The correlation among size, mesoporosity and catalyst performance is discussed, giving new inspiration for the rational design strategies of the non-precious metal catalysts.
+Comprehension of the structure–activity relationship is of great importance for the rational design of electrocatalysts for the oxygen reduction reaction (ORR).
+Herein, Fe–N–C catalysts obtained from zeolitic imidazolate framework-8 (ZIF-8) with a tunable size ranging from 30 to 400 nm are precisely synthesized.
+Structural investigation indicates that the catalyst with smaller size possesses a higher proportion of mesopores originating from particle stacking, which leads to enhanced catalyst utilization and accelerated mass transport.
+The size effect of the catalyst on ORR activity is systematically investigated by rotation disk electrode (RDE) and direct methanol fuel cell (DMFC) tests.
+The electrochemical performance of the Fe–N–C catalyst is found to be increased with the reduction of its particle size.
+The correlation among size, mesoporosity and catalyst performance is discussed, giving new inspiration for the development of rational design strategies of non-precious metal catalysts.